Chatham University - Falk School of Sustainability

 Application fee waived?Yes

 Students are required to complete three credits of internship credit, as part of the curriculum.
-Examples of summer 2017 internships:
+Examples of past internships include:

 - A student in the MAFS program worked with the local food bank, assisting in the development of a nutrition assessment tool to measure clients’ understanding about nutrition, diet, barriers to food security, and whether there are available nutrition services at their location; conducting interviews of clients and collecting survey data with end goal of developing recommendations for the food bank’s Nutrition Policy.